xraypy/xraylarch/README.rst

 for name lookup and resolution.
 This implementation gives several
 benefits:

 1.  the intermediate python code can be saved so that code validation and translation of larch to python are now trivial

 2. the parsed AST tree is guaranteed (at least as far as python itself is) to be correct.

-   3. Interpreting the AST tree is very simple, including all loop and control-flow code, and the resulting compiler.py is very much simpler than the earlier version.
+3. Interpreting the AST tree is very simple, including all loop and control-flow code, and the resulting compiler is very simpler and powerful.

 In addition, the symbol table is simplified so that a symbolTable contains python objects and Groups (simple containers for other objects and Groups).
-Namespaces are built simply usin attributes of the Group class.
+Namespaces are built simply using attributes of the Group class.
 That is, attribute lookup is heavily used, and symbols just python objects.